 - Welded steel bar grating is cost-effective and strong, making it the most common type of bar grating available.
 Standard, close-mesh, heavy-duty and railroad weld-type products are available.

 - Press-locked bar grating uses hydraulic pressure instead of welding to fuse bars together.
 This creates a smoother look that’s better for architectural applications.

 - Riveted bar grating uses high-strength, cold-pressed rivets to join bars together.
 This creates a strong bond with a greater load capacity.
 Like other heavy-duty products, riveted bar grating is less commonly used for infill panels, though it can be a good choice in certain applications.

 Carbon steel is standard for most bar grating applications, though stainless steel and aluminum offer lighter weight and better corrosion resistance on infill panels destined for outdoor use.

-Our bar grating infill panels can be shipped to you bare or finished in a variety of ways.
+Our bar grating wall panels can be shipped to you bare or finished in a variety of ways.
 Carbon steel products can be painted or hot dip galvanized to meet ASTM A-123 standards.
 Stainless steel infill panels can be electropolished, chemically treated or abrasion blasted.
 Aluminum grating can be delivered mill finished or with an optional anodized coating.
 A variety of enamel and epoxy coatings are available as well.